 This is the same conversation you and your employer would have in court had you filed a discrimination lawsuit against him or her.
 So why not have this conversation in a more relaxed and friendly environment before things get messy?
 (In fact, what if it turns out that things do not have to get messy?).

-While some discrimination lawyers in Los Angeles advise to go straight to the EEOC to submit your claim, do not jump the gun just yet.
-If you want to score yourself extra points and do it the right way, follow the reporting process established by your company.
+While some discrimination lawyers in Los Angeles advise going straight to the EEOC to submit your claim, do not jump the gun just yet.
+If you want to score extra points and do it the right way, follow the reporting process established by your company.

 It is highly advised to bring your discrimination complaint with your company internally first.
 As a first step, it is recommended to go to your company’s HR department and report age discrimination.
 If your employer does not have HR department or the HR department ignores your complaint, you have legitimate grounds to file a discrimination complaint with the EEOC.

 Do keep in mind that under California law, you have 6 months or 180 days to file a charge.
 Our Los Angeles discrimination attorney reminds readers that your case must meet several criteria in order for you to be considered eligible to sue your employer for age discrimination.